woodpecker-kit/woodpecker-npm/doc/docs.md

       ## NPM email
       npm-email:
         from_secret: npm_publish_email
+      npm-dry-run: true # dry run mode, will not publish to NPM registry
       ## NPM tag to use when publishing packages. this will cover package.json version field.
       npm-tag: alpha # NPM publish option to avoid tag being marked as latest, commonly used are beta, alpha, next, etc.
       ## NPM scoped package access